FurmanCenter/covid-19-occupations/README.md

 p <- ipums_clean %>%
   filter(
-    pernum == 1, # keep only one row per household hh_any_risk # keep only households with at least one wage earner in vulnerable occupation ) %>% as_survey_design(weights = hhwt) %>%
+    pernum == 1, # keep only one row per household hh_all_risk # keep only households with all wage earners in vulnerable occupations ) %>% as_survey_design(weights = hhwt) %>%
   group_by(hh_inc_grp, .drop = FALSE) %>%